varnish/Varnish-Book/varnish_book.rst

         You can specify ``-p`` for parameters multiple times.
-The workflow for tuning Varnish parameters usually means that you first try the parameter on a running Varnish through the management interface to find the value you want, then store it in a configuration file that will pass it to Varnish with ``-p`` next time you start it up.
-We will look at these files later on.
+The workflow for tuning Varnish parameters usually means that you first try the parameter on a running Varnish through the management interface to find the value you want.
+	Then store the parameter and value in a configuration file ``/etc/default/varnish``.
+	This file is read everytime you start Varnish.

-        The ``-S`` option specifies a file which contains a secret to be used for authentication.
+	..
+TODO for the author: To consider to remove -S from the book The ``-S`` option specifies a file which contains a secret to be used for authentication.
 This can be used to authenticate with ``varnishadm -S`` as long as varnishadm can read the same secret